ChatOpenAI

 model=None,

-OpenAI provides a number of chat based models under the ChatGPT moniker.
+OpenAI provides a number of chat-based models, mostly under the ChatGPT brand.

 Prerequisites